soderdani/soderdani/README.md

 # Hey there! 👋

-I'm Daniel, a Machine Learning student diving into PyTorch, sklearn, Python, and more.
-When not exploring AI, I tinker with web development and craft Chrome Extensions for fun.
+I'm Daniel, a Machine Learning student diving into PyTorch, Sklearn, Python, and more.
+Big ML interests involve Reinforcement Learning and RAG models.

 ## In Production